DiegoAR98/DIEGOA-PORTFOLIO/README.md

 ## Deployment

-This application is deployed on Heroku.[Click here](https://diegoaraujo.netlify.app/resume) to view the project on Heroku.
+This application is deployed on Heroku.[Click here](https://diegoaraujo.netlify.app/) to view the project on Netlify.